Soothran: Characters

-Sheru the tiger is Sootran's best friend and there is no existence for Sheru without Sootran and vice versa.
+Sheru the tiger (ഷേരു കടുവ)is Sootran's best friend and there is no existence for Sheru without Sootran and vice versa.
 Sheru is a loyal (somewhat obedient) to Sootran and joins him in every venture.
 Sheru seems selfless, monotonic and innocent compared to Sootran.
 Sheru is of strong built but ends up bad as good as Sootran does.
 Some people may think he is dumb but he is overly innocent and talks very less.